isomerpages/moe-compassvalepri/index.md

       title: Compassvale Primary School
       description: THINKERS • LEADERS • CHAMPIONS
   - resources:
-      title: Highlights
+      title: News and Updates
-      button: Click for more highlights
+      button: Click for more
   - infobar:
       title: CVPS School Library
       description: Find out the new arrivals, what’s popular, leave a review, and more